galileoinsights-ami/terraform-ami-security/README.md

 		* Custom `KeyImportPolicy` created above
 	* IAM User: TFSecurity with membership to the following IAM Group
 		* TFSecurity
+6. Create S3 bucket for storing Terraform Backend
-6. Have a `setup.sh` file which exports all the environment varibles mentioned below in the root directory of this workspace
+7. Have a `setup.sh` file which exports all the environment varibles mentioned below in the root directory of this workspace

 ## Setup Environment Variable